awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-using.md

 ## Removing Recommendations from Messages<a name="ml-models-using-remove-variables"></a>

 To remove personalized recommendations from messages, update the message template that the messages use\.
-When you update the template, you can remove all or only some recommendations\.
+When you update the template, you can remove all or only some message variables for recommendations\.

 If you remove recommendations from a template, Amazon Pinpoint doesn't necessarily apply the changes to messages that use the template and haven't been sent yet, such as campaign messages that are scheduled to be sent at a later time\.
 This depends on the version of the template that you remove recommendations from and how you configured the messages that use the template\.
 For more information, see [Managing Versions of Message Templates](message-templates-versioning.md)\.